Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 Describe your chemo regimen

 Sometimes you’ll start to feel like you can’t breathe.
-And if that’s happening and you’re starting to panic when you first are getting your chemo, please tell the nurse.
+If that’s happening and you’re starting to panic when you first are getting your chemo, please tell the nurse.
 They know all about this.

 Describe what happened during and after the infusions

 Different chemos do different things to you.
 I doubt it’s just for ovarian cancer.
-But the nurses were right on it, they knew what to give me, what to help me calm down.
+The nurses were right on it; they knew what to give me to help me calm down.
 They knew what to tell me.
-They’re just right on it, they’re so wonderful, and they’re trained so well.
+They’re just right on it.
+They’re so wonderful, and they’re trained so well.

 Come to find out, no. It is something that happens.
-They did come over and give me more steroids, they backed off on the chemo.
-They put more saline in, and might’ve given me a second Benadryl, I don’t know.
+They did come over and give me more steroid.
+They backed off on the chemo.
+They put more saline in and might’ve given me a second Benadryl.
+I don’t know.
 It was just through the IV to get my body to stop reacting.

 All of that really tired me out.
-So when I got to the car, I was just exhausted and fell asleep on the way home, mouth hanging open.
+When I got to the car, I was just exhausted and fell asleep on the way home, mouth hanging open.
 My [chemo buddy] would help me in, and then I would nap on the couch.
-The kids would come in and cover me up, and check on me, and bring me drinks.
+The kids would come in and cover me up, check on me, and bring me drinks.

-But each time I would get chemo, I’d have that reaction, especially if it was three drugs.
-For the three drugs, the nurses would give me even more steroids, because carboplatin is really nasty and can make you have neuropathy in your hands and feet, which is tingling and pain and numbness.
+Each time I would get chemo, I’d have that reaction, especially if it was three drugs.
+For the three drugs, the nurses would give me even more steroids, because carboplatin is really nasty and can make you have neuropathy in your hands and feet, which is tingling, pain, and numbness.

 I did get some of that in here, some of that.
-And it can be permanent so they want to know about it.
+It can be permanent, so they want to know about it.
 Mine did go away.
-It took a long time because my nerves were damaged so much and they had to grow back, and they grow back about half an inch a year or something.
+It took a long time because my nerves were damaged so much, and they had to grow back.
+They grow back about half an inch a year or something.